rithikagorrepati/multimodal-protein-function-prediction/README.md

 - Multimodal integration improved performance only slightly over ProtT5 alone.
 - Original modality-specific notebooks did not always use identical data splits.
 - The original ensemble workflow requires stricter out-of-fold evaluation to establish a leakage-controlled stacking benchmark.
-- The cleaned scripts have not yet been rerun as a complete benchmark, so original and cleaned-model results are intentionally kept separate.

 ---